rydwhelchel/dnt-forget/README.md

 These rules directly contradict the logic of some of our components.
 We would have to redesign entire portions of our app to satisfy some styling and minor optimizations.

+`no-extend-native`

+Unfortunately, we need to extend a prototype in our project.

 pylint:
 `E1101` no-member, `C0413` wrong-import-position, `W1508` invalid-envvar-default, `R0903`, `W0603` global-statement